DarkRiftNetworking/DarkRift.Documentation/getting_started/8_the_configuration_file.md

 Open the `Server.config` file that’s in the same directory as the server executable.

-This file path can be specified as the first argument when you invoke the server from the command line, i.e. `DarkRift.Server.Console.exe "MyPath.config"`, but by default it will just search for `Server.config`.
+This file path can be specified as the first argument when you invoke the server from the command line, i.e. `DarkRift.Server.Console.exe "MyPath.config"`, but by default it will just search for Server.config.
 Do note, any settings changed in the server configuration won’t be reflected in DarkRift until you **restart** the server.

 The `server` tag defines how DarkRift operates on the network, for example if you wanted to change **port** then you’d find that setting here.
 In general, this is settings for the properties found in the `ClientManager`.